-In this chapter, we explain all aspects of web-based console configuration.
-Moxa's easy-to-use management functions help you set up your AWK-3131 and make it easy to establish and maintain your wireless network.
+In this chapter, we will explain each web management page of the web-based console configuration.
+Moxa's easy-to-use management functions will help you set up your AWK-4121, as well as establish and maintain your wireless network easily.